 Employee's compliance with this policy is essential in part because in accordance with federal funding agency policy and regulations, the University may be required to certify that for each award, any identified conflicts of interest will be managed, reduced, or eliminated, among other obligations for the University including but not limited to those imposed with regard to its Public Health Service-funded researchers (as further set forth in PPM Chapter 4090).
-If in the course of certifying compliance with federal disclosure requirements any previously undisclosed conflict is identified, the Employee shall immediately disclose the matter for review in accordance with this policy. in accordance with this policy.
+If in the course of certifying compliance with federal disclosure requirements any previously undisclosed conflict is identified, the Employee shall immediately disclose the matter for review in accordance with this policy.

-All Employees have an affirmative and ongoing duty to initially disclose, receive prior approval for, and annually certify to the University any current or prospective situation or Outside Activity that may raise questions of a real or apparent Conflict of Interest or Conflict of Time Commitment. as well as any and Outside Activity
+All Employees have an affirmative and ongoing duty to initially disclose, receive prior approval for, and annually certify to the University any current or prospective situation or Outside Activity that may raise questions of a real or apparent Conflict of Interest or Conflict of Time Commitment.